humana-fragilitas/museum-alert-desktop/README.md

 npm install
 ```

-Renderer and main processes are structured as follows:
+Renderer and main processes files are structured as follows:

 | Folder | Description                                      |
 |--------|--------------------------------------------------|